-The blade is mounted on seven foot American red oak shaft with copper ferrule and collar over upper third bound in leather and lacquered black.
+The blade is mounted on seven foot American red oak shaft with copper ferrule and collar over the leather-bound and black-lacquered upper third.
 Ferrule and collar have terracotta rokusho patina.
 Copper alloy seppa.
 Buffalo horn pin secures blade to shaft.
-Copper ring and butt-cap with heat patina in bright reddish tones.
+Copper ring and butt-cap with a bold red patina.
 Antique wrought iron spike with “wood grain” pattern projects through butt-cap.

 Black lacquered saya, scabbard, with stone-ground texture.